Best-ways-to-digitize-photos-feature

 Plastic Zip Top Bags

-Plastic zip-top bags are going to be one of your most cost-effective options.
+Plastic zip-top bags are among your most cost-effective options.
 They’re definitely going to keep the moisture and pests out, but there are some cons you should consider.

 Pros